hugotiburtino/incident-dashboard/README.md

 * Hibernate
 * MariaDB
 * Maven
+* Bootstrap 4

 ## Authors
 * **Hugo B. Tiburtino**

 ## Acknowledgments
-* This project used as starter code the code of the project DIKUKA that **Hugo Tiburtino** **Georg Kromer** and **Gergely Szalay** programmed at a Java bootcamp at AW Academy.
+This project used as starter code the project DIKUKA that **Georg Kromer**, **Gergely Szalay** and Hugo Tiburtino programmed in a Java bootcamp at AW Academy.
 Special thanks to the teacher Oliver Hock.